tmakatos/qemu/docs/devel/vfio-user.rst

 machine to directly access physical devices, instead of emulating them in software

-VFIO-over-socket reuses the core VFIO concepts defined in its API, but implements them as messages to be sent over a UNIX-domain socket.
-It does not change the kernel-based VFIO in any way, in fact none of the VFIO kernel modules need to be loaded to use VFIO-over-socket.
-It is also possible for QEMU to concurrently use the current kernel-based VFIO for one guest device, and use VFIO-over-socket for another device in the same guest.
+vfio-user reuses the core VFIO concepts defined in its API, but implements them as messages to be sent over a UNIX-domain socket.
+It does not change the kernel-based VFIO in any way, in fact none of the VFIO kernel modules need to be loaded to use vfio-user.
+It is also possible for QEMU to concurrently use the current kernel-based VFIO for one guest device, and use vfio-user for another device in the same guest.

 VFIO Device Model
 -----------------